 As most public adjusters know from the numerous “engineering reports” that we read and discuss with insurance companies, many of them are simple boilerplates with only the beginning and ending pages unique to the applicable home, and many of them lack merit or fact that would actually support a denial of an insurance claim.
 Unfortunately, policyholders do not have the advantage of reading enough of these “engineering reports” to recognize the numerous errors, omissions, and duplications contained within them and, accordingly, will mistakenly believe that the report cannot be successfully disputed.

 An engineer’s report that I received from one of these companies specified how the insurance company’s expert closely examined the “clay tiles” that were chipped and found the damage to be attributed to something other than hail.
 He then provided a lengthy and generic boilerplate description of how “clay tiles” are made and the scientific studies of the effects of hail that strikes them.
-What the expert that wrote the report failed to observe was the fact that the roof was covered with eighty year old concrete tiles, and not clay tiles.
+What the expert that wrote the report failed to observe was the fact that the roof was covered with eighty-year-old concrete tiles and not clay tiles.
 The homeowner’s experienced contractor knew the difference but the insurance company’s expert obviously didn’t.
 (If you are not familiar with the difference between the properties of clay and concrete tile, more information is available by clicking here.
 Now, you know more than a certain insurance company’s expert.)

-One engineer’s report for a client that was used to deny an insurance claim for a church with a wind damaged roof incorrectly described a tongue-in-groove roof covering as plywood sheathing, identified the wrong date (and the wrong windstorm) when he incorrectly reported low wind speeds, and failed to identify and record the fact that the steeple had been lifted and moved by a 100 mph wind.
+One engineer’s report for a client that was used to deny an insurance claim for a church with a wind-damaged roof incorrectly described a tongue-in-groove roof covering as plywood sheathing, identified the wrong date (and the wrong windstorm) when he incorrectly reported low wind speeds, and failed to identify and record the fact that the steeple had been lifted and moved by a 100 mph wind.
 This report was written by an engineer from a company commonly used by insurance companies in several states to support their claim denials.
 Whether his errors and omissions were caused by his negligence or bias is not important since his licensing board prohibits both.
 When the errors that I found in the report were brought to the insurer’s attention, they promptly paid the claim to replace the steeple.

 In another recent case, another engineer from the same company went as far as to actually interpret the insurance policy’s coverage for the insurance company and presented in his report that, while the copper roofing material had clearly been dented by a recent hail storm, the damage “could not be seen from the ground” and was not, in his opinion, actual “damage”.
 The insurance company conveniently and improperly allowed this errant interpretation of coverage by the engineer to stand … knowing fully that the policy had no such exclusion for hail damage that “could not be seen from the ground”.
 The insurer denied payment to the policyholder and I was hired to intercede on the policyholder’s behalf.
 I immediately challenged their action and reopened the claim.
 The insurance company finally … and reluctantly … agreed to pay the policyholder over $232,000.00 to restore the roof to its pre-damaged condition and the engineer has reportedly returned to his full-time of job of selling real estate.

-As you can see from these three recent examples … it has been my professional experience and personal observation that not all engineer reports reflect accuracy, competence or non-bias — and insurance companies that use these reports to deny claims are not always acting in good faith.
+As you can see from these three recent examples … it has been my professional experience and personal observation that not all engineer reports reflect accuracy, competency or non-bias — and insurance companies that use these reports to deny claims are not always acting in good faith.

 While some state departments of insurance may not find these actions to be within their jurisdiction or something they wish to handle, there are often other departments within state government that are able to act to preserve the integrity of the engineering profession and, in turn, protect the public from licensed engineers who are acting in an incompetent or biased manner.